cloudlinux/docs-ubuntu-subsystem/docs/introduction/README.md

 # Introduction

 :::warning Disclaimer
-* All mentioned in this article trademarks, logos, and copyrights are property of their respective owners and are only mentioned for informative purposes.<br>
+* All mentioned in this article trademarks, logos, and copyrights are property of their respective owners and are only mentioned for informative purposes.
-** [Ubuntu](https://ubuntu.com/) is a registered trademark of Canonical Ltd.
+* [Ubuntu](https://ubuntu.com/) is a registered trademark of Canonical Ltd.
 :::

 CloudLinux subsystem on Ubuntu is a scope of deb-packages which allows using CloudLinux features on Ubuntu OS.